lemassykoi/scan_net/README.md

 # scan_net
-Python 3.7+ Script with Fing which scan local network at regular interval, and notify by Telegram
+Python 3.7+ Script with Fing which scan local network at regular interval, and notify by Telegram if a new device is discovered

 Pre requisites :
 `pip install pandas colorlog`